 Whether you are the victim or a witness of sexual harassment, we encourage you to tell someone!
 Our "Report an Incident" page has the names, locations, and numbers of our campus's primary contacts for reporting an incident of discrimination, sexual harassment, or sexual misconduct; however, if you are more comfortable reporting the incident to an RA, your academic advisor, or your work supervisor, that is perfectly fine.
 All employees of LCSC are considered a mandatory reporter with regards to incidents that may be a violation of LCSC Policy 3.110.

 LCSC is committed to providing an environment that emphasizes the dignity and worth of every member of its community, and that includes making sure it is free from harassment and discrimination and is safe for all those who study, live, and work here.
-Keeping in the spirit of this committment, we want to know when incidents of sexual harassment happen so we can ensure the safety and well-being of all the members of our campus community.
+Keeping in the spirit of this committment, we want to know when incidents of sexual harassment happen so we can address your concerns ensure the safety and well-being of all the members of our campus community.
 We can be instrumental in helping the victims of harassment by providing resources to assist them in their physical and emotional recovery.

 Once we receive a report of sexual harassment, an investigation is promptly initiated.
 We will be contacting you for further information about the incident, and pertinent individuals involved in the incident as witnesses or participants may be contacted as well.
 When the investigation is concluded, we will make a determination based on the preponderance of evidence (more likely than not).
 Both the reporting party and the responding party will be notified of the outcome and of any adjudication measures applied.
 For further details regarding the process for students, refer to the Student Code of Conduct.
 For details regarding the process for staff, refer to Appendix A in LCSC Policy 3.110 - Discrimination, Sexual Harassment, and Sexual Misconduct Prohibited.